-Interplay of different kinds of measurements, some of which are not commute with each other, exhibits counter-intuitive phenomena, which include novel entanglement phase transitions, emergence of non-trivial states such as measurement-only thermal state and critical phase, etc \cite{Ippoliti2021}.
+Interplay of different kinds of measurements, some of which are not commute with each other, exhibits counter-intuitive phenomena, which include novel entanglement phase transitions, emergence of non-trivial states such as measurement-only thermal state and critical phase, etc \cite{Ippoliti2021,Zhu2023}.
 Also, under a suitable choice of the measurement type, the MoC generates interesting topological phases of matter such as symmetry protected topological (SPT) state \cite{Lavasani2021,Klocke2022,KI2023} and topological order \cite{Lavasani2021_2,Negari2023}.

 As an interesting aspect of MoC, if a counterpart Hamiltonian could be constructed by using each measurement operator in a MoC, the steady states in the MoC would be very close to the ground state of the counterpart Hamiltonian system.
 Some numerical examples supporting the above conjecture have been reported for a projective transverse-field Ising model \cite{Lang2020} and some SPT Hamiltonian systems \cite{Lavasani2021,Klocke2022,KI2023}.